-How does this happen?
-Well, sometimes mismatched lines of business or products occur because of an acquisition: Company A purchases Company B to acquire some aspect of Company B that is synergistic, but along the way, some other, less desirable aspects came along with the deal.
-This could also happen when a person inside a given company has a disparate vision or new idea that is misaligned, but regardless, utilizes company resources to develop it within the business anyway.
+Sometimes mismatched lines of business or products occur because of an acquisition: Company A purchases Company B to acquire some aspect of Company B that is synergistic, but along the way, some other, less desirable aspects came along with the deal.

 - Does it fit our core client base?